AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-boards/add-members-to-board.md

 ---
 # Add or remove members from a board

+{{highlighted-preview}}

 People and teams must be added to the board as members before they can view the board.

 The creator of a board is the owner by default.
-The board owner is the only person who can delete that board or update its filters in the Configure panel.
-Only a system administrator or the current board owner can change the board owner.
+The board owner is the only person who can delete that board or update its filters in the Configure panel. <span class="preview">Only a system administrator or the current board owner can change the board owner.</span>

 ## Access requirements